deeptestai/DEEPNAQQAL/validators_for_comparison/Deepsvdd_validators/Deep-SVDD-PyTorch/README.md

  > Note:The configurations used are adapted from the **DeepSVDD** method with the following details:
-- **MNIST**: Run using the original DeepSVDD code and configuration.
+ >- **MNIST**: Run using the original DeepSVDD code and configuration.
-- **SVHN**: Run by adapting the configuration settings originally used for CIFAR-10.
+ >- **SVHN**: Run by adapting the configuration settings originally used for CIFAR-10.
-- **ImageNet**: Run using the DeepSVDD configuration with additional updates and custom modifications to handle the ImageNet dataset.
+ >- **ImageNet**: Run using the DeepSVDD configuration with additional updates and custom modifications to handle the ImageNet dataset.
-The scripts for SVHN and ImageNet were **custom-developed** as they were not originally provided in the standard DeepSVDD implementation.
+ >The scripts for SVHN and ImageNet were **custom-developed** as they were not originally provided in the standard DeepSVDD implementation.
-These updates ensure a consistent and fair comparison across MNIST, SVHN, and ImageNet datasets.
+ >These updates ensure a consistent and fair comparison across MNIST, SVHN, and ImageNet datasets.